andreasbm/readme/README.md

 <p align="center">
   <b>Generate beautiful best-practice and easy-to-maintain README files</b></br>
   <sub>Use this readme generator to easily generate beautiful readme's like this one!
-Simply extend your <code>package.json</code> and create a readme blueprint.<sub>
+Simply extend your <code>package.json</code> and create a readme blueprint.
+On Github, the README file is like the landing page of your website because it is the first thing visitors see.
+You want to make a good first impression.<sub>
 </p>

 <br />